nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### operatorurl
-The website of the operator.
+This field is a URL pointing to the website of the operator / organization operating the relay.
 The URL MUST be consistent across all relays of an operator.
 The URL MUST point to an operator specific domain (non-shared).
-If you provide an operatorurl we strongly recommend to also set the **verifymethod** (see bellow) to allow the verification of this field.
+If you provide an operatorurl we strongly recommend to also set the **verifymethod** field (see bellow)
+which is used to verify the operatorurl claim.

 length: < 254 characters